hww/varp_oscilloscope/README.md

 ## Class OscChannel

-When probe connected to channel all values from this probe will be copyied to the chanel.
+When probe is connected to channel, all values from this probe will be copied to the channel.
 Now we can manipulate by channel's values directly.

 ```C#
 var channel = oscilloscope.GetChannel(OscChannel.Name.C1);